Non-stabilizerness and entanglement from cat-state injection: Background

 where $V,W(0)$ are two local operators such that $[V,W(0)] = 0$, $\rho$ is the initial state of the system, and $W(\tau) = U^\dagger(\tau)W(0)U(\tau)$ corresponds to the dynamical evolution of $W(0)$ in the Heisenberg picture, with $U$ denoting the unitary implementing the scrambling dynamics.
 This quantity can be estimated in various ways~\cite{Halpern2018quasiprobability,Wagner2023circuits}, and since it is in general complex-valued, we normally treat its real $\mathfrak{R}[F(t)]$ and imaginary parts $\mathfrak{I}[F(t)]$ separately.

-Heuristically, one witnesses scrambling typical from non-integrable dynamics when~\cite{GonzalezOTOC2019,Halpern2018quasiprobability}: \begin{enumerate} \item[(a)] there is an exponential decay of the OTOC. \item[(b)] there is no recovery of the OTOC value. \end{enumerate} Exponential decay (a) indicates that initially localized information is being spread to many degrees of freedom through entanglement generation.
+Heuristically, one witnesses scrambling typical from non-integrable dynamics when~\cite{GonzalezOTOC2019,Halpern2018quasiprobability}: \begin{enumerate} \item[(a)] there is an exponential decay of the real part of the OTOC. \item[(b)] there is no recovery of the real part of the OTOC. \end{enumerate} Exponential decay (a) indicates that initially localized information is being spread to many degrees of freedom through entanglement generation.
 Lack of recovery (b) is a typical heuristics characterizing the lack of integrability of the dynamics~\cite{GonzalezOTOC2019,Halpern2018quasiprobability}, or also the presence of non-Clifford resources~\cite{Mi2021}.
 Recurrence times for non-integrable dynamics are exponentially large as compared to the integrable case~\cite{Hosur2016,Bocchieri1957quantum}.
 We will see this exact behavior -- expected to be hard to simulate classically~\cite{prosen2007istheefficiency} -- in our numerical studies, when investigating the effect of cat state injection into random quantum circuits for the generation of scrambling dynamics, as captured by the OTOC in Eq.~\eqref{eq: OTOC}.
 This allows for a study of the concurrent roles of non-stabilizerness and entanglement in the complexity of classical simulation.

 In Fig.~\ref{fig: Ideal scrambling} we illustrate these ideas by numerically simulating scrambling dynamics in ideal random quantum circuits.
 We choose a 10-qubit system evolved according to unitaries described by the gate sets: Fig.~\ref{fig: Ideal scrambling}(a) non-entangling Clifford $\coloneqq\{H,S\}$, Fig.~\ref{fig: Ideal scrambling}(b) Clifford $\coloneqq \{H,S,CX\}$ and Fig.~\ref{fig: Ideal scrambling}(c) of Clifford+$T\coloneqq\{H,S,CX,T\}$, applied uniformly at random.
 Controlled-\textsc{not} gates are applied between any pair of qubits, regardless of the distance between them.
 We plot $10$ instances showing that, for each case, the behavior of the OTOC is generic, and highlight the last instance as a probe of that behavior.
 We show many instances, instead of using an averaging method, since it was recently argued~\cite{kobrin2023comment} that averaging over instances might lead to misleading conclusions regarding emergent thermalization/scrambling in many-body dynamics.